Félicette: Results and aftermath

-High quality data was recorded throughout the flight, other than the reticular measurements and data recorded during reentry.
+High-quality data was recorded throughout the flight, other than the reticular measurements and data recorded during reentry.
 Electrical shocks were administered to C 341 at a higher rate than intended.
-She was vigilant during the ascent phase, due to being a payload in a rocket.
-During the microgravity phase, her heart rate slowed and her breathing became nominal.
+She was vigilant during the ascent phase due to being a payload in a rocket.
+Her heart rate slowed during the microgravity phase, and her breathing became nominal.
 The turbulent reentry caused her heart rate to rise, but poor data made it difficult to analyze.
 The flight's biological data were given to the media, who named C 341 "Félix" after the Félix the Cat cartoon series.
 CERMA changed it to the feminine Félicette and adopted the name as official.
 Félicette was euthanized two months after the launch so that scientists could perform a necropsy to examine her brain.

-A second cat was launched into space by the French on 24 October.
+The French launched a second cat into space on 24 October.
 An explosive bolt that would release the rocket from the launch pad failed to function, causing the rocket to launch at an extreme angle.
 The radio transponder stopped working on the launch pad, which created difficulties in finding the rocket.
-A helicopter spotted the parachute but was unable to land, so the agency dispatched ground vehicles.
+A helicopter spotted the parachute but could not land, so the agency dispatched ground vehicles.
 They were unable to get past some barbed wire.
-The next day a helicopter was again dispatched and was able to land at the site.
-The nose cone where the payload was housed was heavily damaged and the cat had died.
+The next day, a helicopter was again dispatched and was able to land at the site.
+The nose cone where the payload was housed was heavily damaged, and the cat had died.

-Of the remaining 12 cats that were trained, the fate of 11 is known.
-One cat's health was deteriorating after the electrode surgery, so the scientists had them removed.
-The group adopted her as their mascot and gave her the name Scoubidou, as she had a scoubidou braid around her neck, a popular style at the time.
+One cat's health deteriorated after the electrode surgery, so the scientists removed them.
+The group adopted her as their mascot and named her Scoubidou, as she had a scoubidou braid around her neck, a popular style at the time.
 The other nine cats were euthanized at the end of the program.

 France continued its biological payload research, changing to monkeys.
 A monkey known as Martine was launched on 7 March 1967 and Pierrette six days later.
 They were both successfully recovered.
-France concluded biological payload research at the national level with these flights, but later worked on biological payloads with the Soviet Union in the 1970s.
+France concluded biological payload research at the national level with these flights but later worked on biological payloads with the Soviet Union in the 1970s.